marcelaulloa/marcelaulloa/README.md

 ### Hi there 👋

 I'm Data Scientist with background in Finance and Strategy & Operations.
-I'm currently working on Machine Learning projects with focus on NLP.
+\nI'm currently working on Machine Learning projects with focus on NLP.

 - 🔭 I’m currently working on NLP/Visualization project about Political Polarization on Social Media in Brazil.
 - 🌱 I’m currently learning to use Machine Learning to improve Social Media Engagement.